-The views presented herein are solely those of the author and do not necessarily reflect the views of Allstate, DataMineit, LLC, or any of their subsidiaries or legal entities.
+The views presented herein are solely those of the author and do not necessarily reflect the views of Sachs Capital Group Asset Management, LLC, Allstate, DataMineit, LLC, or any of their subsidiaries or legal entities.

-JD Opdyke, the sole author of the work contained herein, presents this paper in the public domain with the permission of, and gratitude to, Mark Prindiville, PhD, CRO - Allstate.
-The author also would like to thank Dan Kirsner, PhD and Ming Dai, PhD for reviewing an early draft of this presentation.
+JD Opdyke, the sole author of the work contained herein, presents this work in the public domain with the permission of, and gratitude to, Mark Prindiville, PhD, CRO - Allstate.
+The author also would like to thank Justin Nicholson, PhD, Dan Kirsner, PhD, and Ming Dai, PhD for reviewing early drafts of this presentation.
 Any errors are my own.

-This is a presentation format of a chapter in my forthcoming book, "The Correlation Matrix Under General Conditions: Robust Inference and Fully Flexible Stress Testing and Scenarios for Financial Portfolios," Elements in Quantitative Finance series, Cambridge University Press, eds.
+This is a presentation format of a chapter in my forthcoming book, "The Correlation Matrix Under General Conditions: Robust Inference and Flexible Scenarios and Stress Testing for Financial Portfolios," Elements in Quantitative Finance series, Cambridge University Press, eds.
 Ricardo Rebonato, PhD.

-Book Chapter Abstract
+Abstract